korzinmark/projects/README.md

 # My projects
 Hello!
-Here you can see my projects.
+Here you can see all my projects.
 All the design and development I did by myself.

 The first project (corgi_project) I made was at the end of 2021.
 This is a pretty simple landing page website dedicated to my friend's dog.
-On this site, with the help of native JS and some JS libraries, the following was done:
+On this website, with the help of native JS and some JS libraries, the following was done:
 * a hamburger menu for mobile versions
 * a slider for the gallery [(slick-slider library)](https://kenwheeler.github.io/slick/)
 * form validation before sending [(jquery validation plugin)](https://jqueryvalidation.org/)